 Microsoft Excel tries to connect to the database, and displays an SQL Server login dialog box.
 For default HyperLab installations, un-check the Trusted connection check box, and type your user name "sa" as well as the password.
-Default password for HyperLab 2021 product line is "Hlpwd2021" (in case of an upgrade, try hlpwd2002, hlpwd2005, hlpwd2008, hlpwd2009 or Hlpwd2014).
-Click OK when you are ready.
+Default password for HyperLab 2023 product line is "Hlpwd2023" (in case of an upgrade, try Hlpwd2014...2022 or hlpwd2002...2009).